conda-forge/conda-forge.github.io/docs/maintainer/infrastructure.md

 that form the given stack.

-For the cases that do not require a complete rebuild of conda-forge (i.e. if the ABI of a new compiler remains compatible), we can just increase the version in our global pinning, and it will slowly roll out to the ecosystem as feedstocks get rerendered.
+For the cases that do not require a complete rebuild of conda-forge (i.e. if the ABI of a new compiler remains compatible, up to rare corner cases), we can just increase the version in our global pinning, and it will slowly roll out to the ecosystem as feedstocks get rerendered.

 For such ABI-compatible upgrades, similar but looser principles apply: